tsgillam/funitureworld/pages/about.md

     - SEO
     - Google Analytics

 When I don’t know what something is, I **Google**.
 When I don’t know how to do something, I **ChatGPT**.
-I think of both as poeple with personalities who know and don't know things.
+I think of both as people with personalities who know and don't know things.

 ---